Samsung/Tizen.NET/_issues/wearable-tools-vscode.md

 toc_sticky: true
 ---

-Using `Visual Studio 2017` on Windows is definitely the number one choice for developing Tizen .NET applications.
-However, if you are a Mac user, `Visual Studio Code` can be one of the options to develop Tizen .NET applications.
+Visual Studio 2017 on Windows is the number one choice for developing Tizen .NET applications.
+However, if you are a Mac user, you have the option of using Visual Studio Code to develop Tizen .NET applications.

-Check out [Installing Visual Studio Code Extension for Tizen](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen) to know more about Tizen .NET extension.
+See [Installing Visual Studio Code Extension for Tizen](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen) for information about the Tizen .NET extension.
 {: .notice--info}

-The following known issues are based on the `1.1.0` version of the `Visual Studio Code Extension for Tizen` which is the latest at this moment.
-Check out the [Change Log](https://marketplace.visualstudio.com/items/tizen.vscode-tizen-csharp/changelog) to see the history.
+The following known issues are based on Visual Studio Code Extension for Tizen version 1.1.0.
+For issue histories, see [Change Log](https://marketplace.visualstudio.com/items/tizen.vscode-tizen-csharp/changelog).

 ## Version 1.1.0 (2019-01-08)
 ### Creating a Tizen .NET Project
   - command: `Tizen .NET: Create a Tizen .NET project`
-    - Incomplete Xamarin.Forms Template (`Tizen.NET.Template.Cross.NETStandard`) is generated.<br/>
+    - An incomplete Xamarin.Forms template (`Tizen.NET.Template.Cross.NETStandard`) is generated.
-    You have to manually add a code line `LoadApplication(new App());` in the file `[Name].[profile]/[Name].[profile].cs` to show your application contents on the device screen.
+    You must manually add the line `LoadApplication(new App());` in the file `[Name].[profile]/[Name].[profile].cs` to show your application contents on the device screen.
     ```c#
     protected override void OnCreate()
     {